Mealman1551/ADC-build-repo/readme.md

 ### Setup

 1. Install **Python 3.12.x** from the [official Python website](https://www.python.org/downloads/).
 (Python 3.12.x recommended)
-2. Install the **Nukita library** for Python (refer to the [Nukita documentation](https://nukita.readthedocs.io/) for installation steps).
+2. Install the **Nuitka library** for Python (refer to the [Nuitka documentation](https://nuitka.readthedocs.io/) for installation steps).
 3. Ensure that **C**, **Tkinter**, **DBlite/SQLite**, and **JavaScript** are installed and properly configured on your system.

 ### Compiling from Scratch

 To compile the software manually, you will need to use the Python source code file:

 - **`ADC Archiver 1.2.0.py`** (Full source code)